Fast-Trips/fast-trips/README.md

 Type of Assignment:
  *  "Deterministic" indicates use of a deterministic trip-based shortest path search algorithm
  *  "Stochastic" indicates use of a stochastic hyperpath-finding algorithm

+## Frequently Asked Questions

+* How do I restart a run after pathfinding?

+Use the option `pathfinding_type=file`, via `runTest.py` or in the configuration.
+Then, drop the `pathsfound_paths.csv` and `pathsfound_links.csv` files in the output directory for your run, and they'll be read in instead of generated.

 ## References